AdrianParrilla/MieTheor_nano/README.md

-# Mie_theoryEV-
-A script to derive nanoparticle size by flow cytometry applying Mie theory
+A Matlab script to derive nanoparticle size by flow cytometry applying Mie theory.